ws111994/Guide-to-Notion/docs/task3.md

 This is an example for different parties that may have access to this page.
 >![shareExample](https://github.com/ws111994/lost-ark-studio/blob/gh-pages/docs/images/task3/shareExample.png?raw=true "sharing page example")

-A few things to note here:
+> :ledger: A few things to note here:
 > - `Share to web` is turned off
 > - The dropdown menus on the right let you set their level of access.
 > - `Copy link` copies the page's unique URL to your clipboard so you can share it with whoever you want.